A Beginner's Guide to Blogging for Business

 You re-purpose that carefully crafted message for your Facebook, Linked In, Twitter, et al., and email.
 You can continue to share and promote that content over time --so long as the post is relevant.
-You can even turn that same content into downloadable guides as lead-generating takeaways for your website.
+You can even turn that content into downloadable, gated guides as lead-generating takeaways for your website.
 While social posts are typically a short-form medium, blogs offer a place to engage your potential customers after a click.
-We may even re-purpose this article in a downloadable guide, along with some of our other helpful blog posts.
+We may even re-purpose this article in a downloadable guide and other helpful blog posts.

 Unlike newsletters, social posts, and other "depreciating" attention content, your blog content remains a resource that continues to attract users to your site for weeks, months, and even years.
-An active and thoughtful blog is sure to be a worthwhile investment of your time.
+An active and thoughtful blog will be a worthwhile investment of your time.

 Eight Quick Tips for a Great Blog Post

 All right, are you ready to start blogging?
 Here's a handy tip list for writing a blog post your customers will love: